MichaIng/DietPi-Docs/docs/software/cloud.md

         - Application URL: `http://<your.domain/IP>:3000/`
         - Log Path: `/var/log/gogs`
     - Scroll to the bottom of page and select "Install Gogs".
-    - Depending on whether the base URL above was entered correctly/is accessible by the connected browser, you may need to reconnect to the web page using the IP address, e.g.: `http://<your.IP>:3000`
+    - Depending on whether the application URL above was entered correctly/is accessible by the connected browser, you may need to reconnect to the web page using the IP address, e.g.: `http://<your.IP>:3000`
     - Once the page has reloaded, you will need to click `Register` to create the admin account.

 === "External access"